 - Any drug or medicine likely to be abused and which may be detrimental to health should not be supplied to a patient when there is no reason to believe that the drug or medicine is required for such purposes;

-- A pharmacist should never condone or assist therein, the manufacture, importation, promotion, distribution, storage, sale or dispensing of drug, poisons and medicinal products which are not food quality or which do not meet standards requires by law;
+- A pharmacist should never condone or assist therein, the manufacture, importation, promotion, distribution, storage, sale or dispensing of drug, poisons and medicinal products which are not of good quality or which do not meet standards require by law;

 - A pharmacist should respect the confidential and personal nature of his professional records.
 Except where the best interest of the patient requires, or the law demands, he should not disclose such information to anyone without proper patient authorization.